Lesson video

 Firefighter, a brave firefighter.

-It might be a helpful air ambulance pilot.
+Air ambulance pilot, it might be a helpful air ambulance pilot.

-You might also choose to describe a vet, or a scientist, a doctor, or a teacher.
+You might also choose to describe a vet or a scientist, a doctor or a teacher.

 You could also choose to describe one of these, a soldier, a shopkeeper, a police officer, a nurse, a dentist, or a postal worker.